youndon/Flares/src/main/kotlin/AtlasBox/Theory Quantifiers_Regex.md

 - in the regex language, quantifiers allow us to match strings varying in length.
 - the asterisk quantifier matches zero or more instances of the preceding character.
-- the plus quantifier is almost the same as the asterisk, except that it doesn't match the absence of a character.
+- the FP.plus quantifier is almost the same as the asterisk, except that it doesn't match the absence of a character.
 The minimum number of instances for it is one.
 - curly braces allow more careful control of the number of occurrences: you can specify the minimum or the maximum number of instances, or both.